Study Abroad Opportunities with the College of Education

 Global Learning Initiative

-To provide strategic growth, expansion and management of college-level (COE) international partnerships, create and sustain college managed international strategic/special programs, manage student mobility through study abroad experiences (semester, academic year, faculty-led programs), Liaise and work collaboratively with various university units who are engaged in international education to increase the number of COE students who study abroad.
-To recognize and award the Global Learning Initiative (GLI) Distinction Honor Medallion to students who build global and multicultural awareness through selected global-content courses, language study, and international study abroad opportunities.
+One of the missions of the College of Education is to provide strategic growth, expansion and management of college-level (COE) international partnerships.
+This includes creating and sustaining college managed international strategic/special programs, managing student mobility through study abroad experiences (semester, academic year, faculty-led programs), and working collaboratively with various university units who are engaged in international education to increase the number of COE students who study abroad.
+Students who become true Global Scholars merit recognition, so the COE has developed the Global Learning Initiative (GLI) Distinction Honor Medallion to award to students who build global and multicultural awareness through selected global-content courses, language study, and international study abroad opportunities.

 COE Study Abroad Courses

-- EDU 3390/5590 (3) Global Identity: Connecting Your International Experience to Your Future (3SH) Studying abroad is a transformative experience that has the power to challenge our thinking and our perspective on the world.
-This course aims to attract students across disciplines, to promote inter-professional development, and to prepare them to expand their understanding of their global identity and communicate their growth in intercultural competence toward their personal and professional development.
-Students make connections between their study abroad experience and the broader range of skills connected with this experience, to become a competitive member of a global workforce.
+- EDU 3390/5590 Global Identity: Connecting Your International Experience to Your Future (3): Studying abroad is a transformative experience that has the power to challenge our thinking and our perspective on the world.
+This course aims to attract students across disciplines, to promote inter-professional development, and to prepare them to expand their understanding of their global identity.
+Students learn to communicate their growth in intercultural competence toward their personal and professional development.
+These experiences collectively help each student to become a competitive member of a global workforce.

 Global Learning Initiative Distinction Honor

 The College of Education is the only college at Troy that currently has a program to formally recognize students as Global Scholars.